 - 1 tablespoon lemon juice

-- Sauté the Onion: add 1/4 cup (60 ml) of water to a large pot over medium heat.
-Add in the sliced onions and cook until translucent, about 3 to 5 minutes.
-You can also sauté the onions in 1 tablespoon of oil instead of water, if you wish.
+- Sauté the Onion: Warm the oil in a large pot over medium heat.
+Add the sliced onions and cook until translucent, about 3 to 5 minutes.

-- Cook the Pasta: add in the pasta, mushrooms, beef-flavored broth, nutritional yeast, and black pepper.
-Bring to a boil over high heat, then reduce the heat to medium-low and let simmer for 10-15 minutes, stirring occasionally to ensure nothing sticks to the bottom of the pan.
+- Cook the Pasta: Add in the pasta, mushrooms, beef-flavored broth, nutritional yeast, and black pepper.
+Bring to a boil over high heat, then reduce the heat to medium-low and let simmer for 10 to 15 minutes, stirring occasionally to ensure nothing sticks to the bottom of the pan.

 - Pasta: I used a gluten-free brown rice rotini pasta, but any other variety of gluten-free or gluten-full pasta will work.
 Please note that shorter noodles work better than longer shapes, and bean-based pastas tend to break up more during cooking.